-As you spend time with your friends and family in the coming weeks, bring up the topic of eliminating high school football.
+As you spend time with your friends and family in the coming weeks, debate whether we should eliminate high school football.
 I think you will find it to be a fascinating conversation.

 As a former economics major interested in game theory and the use of incentives for influencing behavior, I have followed the debate over football closely.
 I have pondered whether we should take the sport out of the schools, especially at the high school level, for months.
 In fact, I’ve asked my friends who work in both sports and sports medicine to make a case for or against high school football.
 Invariably, the football advocates point to two of the seven arguments I list here.
 Try to guess which ones they are.
 If you have other arguments for or against football in high schools, send them to me.

 You might think this debate is absurd and that football isn’t going anywhere.
 I’d beg to differ.
 Read the article by Patrick Hruby in VICE about the candidate for the school board in Las Vegas who ran on a platform of banning football from high schools.
 This debate is coming.
 Start thinking through the arguments now.

 I’m not taking sides, but I’d love to hear what you think below.
 Here are seven arguments I have for and against eliminating high school football.